 The good news is that all Ultimate Rewards can be transferred freely between your Ultimate Rewards accounts.

-That means if you have the Freedom and the Sapphire Preferred, you can transfer Ultimate Rewards online from your Freedom account to your Sapphire Preferred account.
+That means if you have the Chase Freedom and the Chase Sapphire Preferred, you can transfer Ultimate Rewards online from your Chase Freedom account to your Chase Sapphire Preferred account.

-So you can see why I recommend having the Freedom, Sapphire Preferred, and Ink Cash.
+So you can see why I recommend having the Chase Freedom, Chase Sapphire Preferred, and Chase Ink Cash.

-- The Freedom and Ink Cash have no annual fee, so you minimize annual fees.
+- The Chase Freedom and Chase Ink Cash have no annual fee, so you minimize annual fees.

 - You can use each card with its unique and awesome category bonuses, so you maximize everyday spending.

-- You can transfer your Ultimate Rewards from your Freedom and Ink Cash cards to your Sapphire Preferred account.
-With all the Ultimate Rewards in the Sapphire Preferred account, you can then transfer your Ultimate Rewards to airline miles and hotel points, so you maximize the Ultimate Rewards transfer partners.
+- You can transfer your Ultimate Rewards from your Chase Freedom and Chase Ink Cash cards to your Chase Sapphire Preferred account.
+With all the Ultimate Rewards in the Chase Sapphire Preferred account, you can then transfer your Ultimate Rewards to airline miles and hotel points, so you maximize the Ultimate Rewards transfer partners.